Recommendations

 Senior Film Conservator

 The artistic legacy of Henry Kolker was forever changed by Disraeli, the thematic layers of this 1921 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Biography experiences that are just as potent.
+This list serves as a bridge to other Drama experiences that are just as potent.

 The story of British prime minister Benjamin Disraeli and the purchase by England of the Suez Canal.